amiaopensource/vrecord/README.md

 For those who want the simplest possible explanation on how to use vrecord:

-1. Run `$ vrecord -p`.
+1. Run `vrecord -p`.
 2. Choose the appropriate options when prompted.
 3. Play your tape in the connected VTR and set up to color bars and audio on the tape (if possible).
 4. Close the vrecord window to end passthrough mode.
-5. Now run `$ vrecord -e` and make sure all options are correct in vrecord's GUI window.
+5. Now run `vrecord -e` and make sure all options are correct in vrecord's GUI window.
 6. Type in a unique identifier for your video file when prompted.
 7. Press "enter" to start recording.
 8. Let 'er rip!
 Play your tape!